bubble440/Privacy-Policy/README.md

 ## Data Sharing and Disclosure

-African Tales does not sell, trade, or otherwise transfer to outside parties your Personal Information unless we provide users with advance notice.
+Make does not sell, trade, or otherwise transfer to outside parties your Personal Information unless we provide users with advance notice.
 This does not include website hosting partners and other parties who assist us in operating our website, conducting our business, or serving our users, so long as those parties agree to keep this information confidential.